location-iq/leaflet-geocoder/README.md

 **Step 4**: Rejoice!

-## Advanced usage: To use autocomplete geocoder without the map
+## Advanced usage: Autocomplete without a map
 ### Demo

 [See it in action!](https://maps.locationiq.com/search_only.html)